 You can bring it, but you can’t use it.
 Our cabin’s electrical wiring just isn’t designed to handle high-current appliances like hair dryers.
 You can always tell when someone sneaks in a hair dryer because the lights go out in a whole row of cabins 🙂

 What is box lunch day?
 Does the camp schedule trips on these days?

 Every Wednesday is box lunch day.
 We offer box lunches to our campers and encourage them to explore Maine.
 We do not plan group trips for these days but will assist you in planning a fun day out of camp.
-See our link "day trips" for great ideas on places to explore.
+See our area attractions page for great ideas on places to explore.

 How far is Medomak from the ocean?

 Camp is a short 30-minute drive to more than five port towns.